Ataxia: Exogenous substances (metabolic ataxia)

 Exogenous substances that cause ataxia mainly do so because they have a depressant effect on central nervous system function.
 The most common example is ethanol (alcohol), which is capable of causing reversible cerebellar and vestibular ataxia.
 Chronic intake of ethanol causes atrophy of the cerebellum by oxidative and endoplasmic reticulum stresses induced by thiamine deficiency.

 Other examples include various prescription drugs (e.g. most antiepileptic drugs have cerebellar ataxia as a possible adverse effect), Lithium level over 1.5mEq/L, synthetic cannabinoid HU-211 ingestion and various other medical and recreational drugs (e.g. ketamine, PCP or dextromethorphan, all of which are NMDA receptor antagonists that produce a dissociative state at high doses).
-A further class of pharmaceuticals which can cause short term ataxia, especially in high doses, are benzodiazepines.
+A further class of pharmaceuticals which can cause short-term ataxia, especially in high doses, are benzodiazepines.
 Exposure to high levels of methylmercury, through consumption of fish with high mercury concentrations, is also a known cause of ataxia and other neurological disorders.

 Radiation poisoning

 Ataxia can be induced as a result of severe acute radiation poisoning with an absorbed dose of more than 30 grays.
+Furthermore, those with ataxia telangiectasia may have a high sensitivity towards gamma rays and x-rays.

 Vitamin B12 deficiency

 Vitamin B12 deficiency may cause, among several neurological abnormalities, overlapping cerebellar and sensory ataxia.
-Neuropsychological symptoms may include sense loss, difficulty in proprioception, poor balance, loss of sensation in the feet, changes in reflexs, dementia, and psychosis, can be reversible with treatment.
+Neuropsychological symptoms may include sense loss, difficulty in proprioception, poor balance, loss of sensation in the feet, changes in reflexes, dementia, and psychosis, which can be reversible with treatment.
 Complications may include a neurological complex known as subacute combined degeneration of spinal cord, and other neurological disorders.